predsci/PROF/mkdocs/docs/example.md

 prof_data = hhs_set_fitdates(prof_data=prof_data, fit_start=NULL, fit_end="2023-10-28")

+You can also change the start date of the fit for each pathogen, for example:

+prof_data = hhs_set_fitdates(prof_data=prof_data, fit_start=c("2023-10-01",NULL), fit_end="2023-10-28")

+will change the start fit for COVID-19 to October 1, 2023 but keep the start date for influenza to its default (start of the season) value.

+Similarly,

+prof_data = hhs_set_fitdates(prof_data=prof_data, fit_start=c(NULL, "2023-10-01"), fit_end="2023-10-28")

+will keep the default start date for COVID-19 and change it for influenza.

-If you would like to fit only part of the data we recommend using the interactive plots of the data for selecting  the 'fit_end' date.
+If you would like to fit only part of the data we recommend using the interactive plots of the data for selecting  the ''fit_start' dates and 'fit_end' date.

+Please note that whereas each pathogen has its own 'fit_start' date, the end date for the fitting is always the same for both pathogen.

 Next we load the parameters for the models (for more details see the R/ex_par_list.R script):